-In the previous section (II-C), we have assumed constant h{ion} , $h{\text{ion},\epsilon}$ and K{ion} .
+In section III-C, we have assumed constant h{ion} , $h{ion,\epsilon}$ and K{ion} .
 In practice, these parameters may change over the image.
 In addition, their values may be different between reference and repeat images.
 In the workflow for ionospheric correction, the ionospheric phase and the azimuth offset are smoothed, which also leads to errors.
 As a result, we cannot perfectly estimate the ionospheric phase screen, especially at small spatial scales.
-Fortunately, the ionospheric phase is smooth in most cases, and therefore the residual phase errors in the interferogram after correction are small.
+Fortunately, the ionospheric phase errors in the interferogram after correction are small.

-When the ionosphere changes quickly over the imaged area, we cannot estimate the ionospheric phase screen well.
+When the ionosphere changes over short spatial scales in the imaged area, we cannot estimate the ionospheric phase screen well.
 Fig. 7 shows an example covering Mexico City, Mexico.
 After ionospheric correction, there is still high frequency ionospheric phase in the interferogram.
 In addition, we find remaining phase discontinuities in the burst overlap areas.